flexbox/talks/README.md

 ### Bio - Long

-David Leuliette is a front-end and mobile developer based in London.
+David Leuliette is a freelance front-end and mobile developer.
 He has over 10 years of experience in technology, project management, design and growth hacking from small startups to large companies across multiple industries, especially high-tech and education.
 He taught web developement to student in university, web project management to adults on differents workshops and front-end design at le wagon — the best 9 week Ruby On Rails bootcamp in the world.
 David was recognized by humancoders, in the 100 most influential and active designer in tech and entrepreneurship in France.

 ### Bio - Short

-David Leuliette is a front-end and mobile developer based in London.
+David Leuliette is a freelance front-end and mobile developer.
 He has over 10 years of experience in technology, project management, design and growth hacking from small startups to large companies across multiple industries, especially high-tech and education.
 David was recognized by humancoders, in the 100 most influential and active designer in tech and entrepreneurship in France.

 ### Testimonials